 - Google Analytics Help – Policy requirements for Google Analytics Advertising Features

 - Google AdSense Program Policies Explained

 - Google AdWords – Information Collection And Use

 - Facebook Platform Policies

-We hope you have found this article useful and that it has helped you understand why it’s important to have a compliant website.
-Use the information above to quickly and easily add all necessary legal pages to your WordPress site.
+We hope this article has helped you understand why it’s important to have a legally compliant website.
+Use the information provided above to quickly add legal pages to your WordPress website.

 "Learning WordPress has been a huge stumbling block for me.
 I've been looking for something that covers absolutely everything but doesn't cost an arm and a leg.
 Thank you so much ... you have just provided me with what I have been looking for!
 Truly appreciated!" - Tanya